OHiddema/laptopshop/README.md

    [X] Create customer page
    [X] Create php document to filter laptops and return the result of the query as a HTML table to the customer page.

+Extra: using JSON to transfer the selection criteria from the user page to the server.
+In this case. there is no real benifit for doing it this way, but just for practising using JSON.